-3.1 CUSTOMER EXPERIENCE
+CUSTOMER EXPERIENCE

-AEP's success lies in our ability to please our customers by meeting their needs in ways that improve their quality of life.
+A key to AEP's business success lies in our ability to please our customers by meeting their needs in ways that improve their quality of life.
 This includes delivering safe, efficient and reliable services of consistently high value and promoting our products truthfully.
 If we please our customers, we will please our regulators, and our financial results will reward shareholders and our employees.
 AEP depends on long-term, continuing relationships with satisfied customers.